-A company suffering a data breach must give notice to those California residents impacted by the failure.
-The notice can come in different forms, but usually should be reduced to a written communication.
+A company suffering a data breach must provide notice to those California residents impacted by the failure.
+The notification can come in different forms, but usually should be reduced to written communication.
 Phone calls and email communications are insufficient to satisfy the requirements of the law.

 Any online business will have users located in other areas of the country and abroad.
 In such cases, the website operator should seek legal counsel to determine the requirements of each location.
-A compliance program can then be put instituted to facilitate the notice disclosures.
+Counsel can then prepare a compliance program to facilitate the notice disclosures.

 When must the notice of data breach be given?
-The basic rule requires it to be given without undue delay and in as expedient a time as possible.
-What this means exactly is dependent on the situation in question.
+The basic rule requires it to be delivered without undue delay and in as expedient a time as possible.
+What this means precisely is dependent on the situation in question.
 What is clear, however, is a company can delay the disclosure if law enforcement asks for the delay as part of a criminal investigation.

 What information must the online business provide in its disclosure?
 The answer again depends on the nature of the data breach and the characteristics of the company.
 In general, the information may include:

 - The name and contact information of the reporting person or business;